LG lithium-ion solar battery

 While solar batteries will help you cut costs on your electricity bill by reducing your reliance on the grid, they are still a significant financial investment.

-A solar battery and installation can cost up to $16,000 in some cases, so it’s important to calculate your cost savings over time and understand how long it will take you to pay off your investment.
+A solar battery and installation can cost up to $12,000 depending on location and type of solar battery package, so it’s important to calculate your cost savings and energy usage over time and understand how long it will take you to pay off your investment.

 How to get the most out of a solar battery

-To maximise the potential savings of a solar battery, it’s important to ensure you have adjusted your energy usage habits to best suit the requirements of your battery and panel system.
-This might mean looking into a more flexible electricity tariff, such as a controlled load or time of use tariff.
+To maximise the potential savings of a solar battery, it’s important to ensure you have adjusted your energy usage habits to best suit the requirements of your solar battery and panel system.
+This might mean looking into a variable electricity tariff, such as a controlled load or time of use tariff.

-As for a controlled load tariff, this can also speed-up your solar battery savings as household appliances connected to this tariff only require electricity for a few hours a day, usually late at night.
-Customers can even connect their solar battery to a controlled load and charge their battery overnight with grid electricity that’s at a cheaper rate.
+As for a controlled load tariff, this can also speed-up your solar battery savings as energy-intensive appliances (e.g. pool pump) connected to this tariff only require electricity for a few hours a day.
+Customers can even connect their solar battery to a controlled load and charge their battery overnight with grid electricity at a cheaper rate.
 By morning, they can use their charged battery, rather than pay the full price for electricity.

 At the end of the day, making the most out of your solar battery will come down to taking advantage of the options available to your household or business.

-If you’re on the hunt for a solar installer, be sure to check out our annual Solar Energy Installer customer satisfaction ratings below.
-Here you’ll find the installers that Aussie solar consumers have rated top notch for service, price, products and more.
+If you’re looking for a solar installer, check out our annual Solar Energy Installer customer satisfaction ratings below.
+There you’ll find the installers that Australian solar consumers have rated top notch for service, price, products and more.

 Compare Solar Panel Installers